pinkTshirt/pinkTshirt/README.md

 ### 🔧 About Me

-well hi! i'm a mech student at **IIITDM Kancheepuram**, i sometimes build some simulatin websites on physics topics while also working in the Brakes Subsystem for our E-Baja team, **Revolt Racers**(it's really cool).
+well hi! i'm a mech student at **IIITDM Kancheepuram**, i sometimes build some simulations or websites on physics topics while also working in the Brakes Subsystem for our E-Baja team, **Revolt Racers**(it's really cool).
 Outside club, I'm huge on theoretical physics mainly with atomic physics while slowly integrating it with the quantum aspects. i'm also an athlete and would die for a good **Billy Joel** or **Elton John** or **Fleetwood Mac** - like playlist

 📍 Chennai, India